mlepinski/OODFinal/README.md

 This is an extension of the previous VisionProject (see https://github.com/mlepinski/VisionProject2) This repository includes only the classes used to communicate between the Game Engine and your team.
-This weekend a new repository (OODFinal2) will be posted which has the working Game Engine.
+Soon a new repository (OODFinal2) will be posted which has the working Game Engine.

 **********

-The new version of this project involves both a hiding team and a hunting team.
+The new version of this project involves both a hiding team and a searching team.
 (The hiding team places the coins into the maze and the hunting team tries to find them)

 **Note: This game has significant complexity, but you can ignore a lot of this complexity if you choose**